treasure-data/td-cordova-sdk/docs/api.md

 ## resetUniqId
 `resetUniqId()` <br /><br />
 **Description:** <br />
-Reset the UUID of device.
+Reset the UUID of the device.

 **Example**
 ```js